 Josiah and Mary had a daughter and two sons; Edward and Arthur.
 In Josiah’s obituary it stated that both men were interested in pursuing the department store business that was partly owned by their father.
 However just a few months after Josiah’s death, Edward cut ties completely with the (now) Pomeroy’s Department store business.
 It is unknown if things went sour between Edward and his father’s business partner, Pomeroy, or he just wanted to forge his own path.
 Edward bought out Pomeroy and his brothers share of a Tool & Hardware Manufacturing business located in the Millmont section of Reading during this departure.
 This would be the company he owned and ran until his untimely death.

 Ten Years later, on August 31st, 1933, Edward’s lifeless body would be found by a caretaker on the lawn of the summer house.
 He had shot himself once in the head.
-His obituary stated that he had found out a few weeks prior that he was ill, and that was the suspected reason he took his own life.
+His Reading Times obituary stated that he had been despondent over financial reverses, and that was the suspected reason he took his own life.

 Edward’s wife, Mary immediately shuttered the summer home mansion on Folly Farm.
 The trees and weeds around the mansion encroached it for over 25 years and the main summer house fell into disrepair.
 It either burnt down or was razed in the late 1950s after sitting vacant for decades.

 In 1959 Mary sold the land east of Welsh Road to the Sister’s of the Precious Blood convent which started operations in another mansion on those grounds.
 They still own and operate a retreat on that property to this day.